 Writers in Residence at Gladstone's Library

-Writer in Residence Programme for 2015: OPEN NOW!
+Writer in Residence Programme for 2015: Now Closed

 Adnan Mahmutovic, 2014 Writer in Residence: ‘It is great being in a place where people love and take pride in what they do, regardless of the kind of work they do.
 It is this amazing human atmosphere that makes the stay here as rewarding as it is.
 Spending all day long at Gladstone’s astonishing old library, you just don't want to leave until they kick you out at 10 pm, because, let’s face it, you do need some sleep, and they’re just being kind to you.
 And you may even claim a favourite chair or desk.